8 Dec

 We have a zero-person SRE team now and for the foreseeable future.
 In a DevOps role, I don't touch SRE and don't do much traditional DevOps.

 Banana and Zeet have been growing alongside each other for years through various iterations of each idea, both offering their users developer tools that make undifferentiated infrastructure problems at different levels of the stack disappear.
+Banana is the easiest way to go from data + model to output, and Zeet is the easiest way to go from prototype code to production application.
 Erik looks forward to scaling Banana without a dedicated DevOps team for the foreseeable future in partnership with Zeet.

 Want to try out Zeet in your own engineering team?
 Signup for a Free Trial today!